havardhvestbo/GreenHouseApp/README.md

 # Discussion

-We have made a well-functioning application who serves it purpose.
-The code we have written have been documented and cleaned up making it easy to do further work on and read.
-The teamwork has been great we have enjoyed each others company and time spent together.
-During the duration of this project, we have had a healthy mix between fun and serious.
+We have made a well-functioning application that serves it purpose.
+The code we have written has been documented and cleaned up making it clear and concise to read, as well as do further work on.
+The teamwork has been great, we have enjoyed each others company and the time spent together.
+During the duration of this project, we have had a healthy mix of fun and serious.
 From the start of the project our conversations have been open, and everyone has had a say in the groups decisions.
-The amount of work in this project has been extensive we have solved this by delegating the work mass between the group members.
+The amount of work in this project has been extensive.
+We have solved this by delegating the work mass between the group members.
 While delegating the work we took the following into consideration: preferences, strengths, weaknesses and convenience.

 Our time management have been sporadic due to more pressing deadlines and exams.
 We have often not found time to work on this project due to these reasons.
 Due to our sporadic work times this has affected our efficiency because we had to catch up to what we were working on last time every time we met to work on the project.
-If we would have been able to work a couple hours every week the workflow and efficiency would have been better.
+Notably, we did meet up to work multiple times without any commits.
+Sometimes we would spend time working on solutions that did not work, and other times we would simply spend time trying to understand how to implement possible solutions.

 # Conclusion and Future Work